• Home

 Other notable Cold War entertainment

-The Cold War was also depicted in Spy vs Spy from Mad Magazine, the classic film Dr. Strangelove, From Russia With Love, The Manchurian Candidate, The Spy Who Came in From the Cold, The Russians are Coming, the Russians are Coming, and several episodes of Star Trek.
+The Cold War was also depicted in Spy vs Spy from Mad Magazine, the classic film Dr. Strangelove, From Russia With Love, The Manchurian Candidate, The Spy Who Came in From the Cold, The Russians Are Coming, the Russians Are Coming, and several episodes of Star Trek.

 Inappropriate TV Series during the 1960s we loved